Documentation

 Cashflow can save backup files in two places:

-• On your device — a backup file is written to local storage.
+• On your device — a backup file is always written to local storage.
 You can move it off the device using the share sheet.
+On Android, these files are scoped to the app, so uninstalling Cashflow removes them.

 What’s in a backup